 Typical terrestrial datacasting examples include: First responder public safety media, software updates, digital signage content, regional alerts.

 To enable a datacasting application, West Pond will outfit the satellite uplink facility with an MX-400SR.
 This device converts file data and streams into satellite compatible transport streams.
 The transmitted data is received by modified DVB-S/S2 satellite receivers which can display the content on the TV or share it with other devices over WiFi or LAN networks.
-Additional transmission equipment may be required for depending upon datatypes and sources.
+Additional transmission equipment may be required depending upon datatypes and sources.

 Typical satellite datacasting examples include: State sponsored alarms and alerts, global media newspapers, studio-to-theater movie media, and religious material for missions.